On the instability and degeneracy of deep learning models: Illustrations

-Proposition \ref{prp:prop1} provides a sufficient condition for the stability of linear exponential models with fixed parameter dimension \(k\geq 1\), whereby an S-stable model is guaranteed if the compounded magnitude of each combination of parameter \(\theta_{i,N}\) and sufficient statistic value \((U_{i,N}-L_{i,N})\) is bounded by the sample size \(N\), \(i=1,\ldots,k\).
-This supports the findings of Schweinberger ( \hyperlink{ref-schweinberger2011instability}{2011}), who showed degeneracy follows in such models under one type of violation of the condition \eqref{eq:prop1} in Proposition \ref{prp:prop1} (namely, involving \(k>1\) non-zero parameters with \(k-1\) statistics being \(O(N)\) bounded while one statistic diverges in maximal size faster than the number \(N\) of observations).
-To further illustrate the result in Proposition \ref{prp:prop1}, consider the multinomial distribution \eqref{eq:mod11} for \(\boldsymbol X_N=(X_1,\ldots,X_N)\) having \(k\geq 2\) categories \(\{1,\ldots,k\}\) and \(k\) parameters \(\boldsymbol \theta_N = (\theta_{1,N},\ldots,\theta_{k,N})^\prime\).
-The variables are iid under this model so that Remark 1 (Section \ref{criterion} yields the corresponding \(N\)-scaled log-ratio of extreme probabilities \eqref{eq:elpr} as
+Proposition \ref{prp:prop1} provides a sufficient condition for the stability of linear exponential models with fixed parameter dimension \(k\geq 1\), whereby an S-stable model is guaranteed if the \ak{product of magnitudes} of each combination of parameter \(\theta_{i,\ak{\thetaidx}}\) and sufficient statistic value \((U_{i,N}-L_{i,N})\) is bounded by the sample size \(N\), \(i=1,\ldots,k\).
+This supports the findings of \citet{schweinberger2011instability}, who showed degeneracy follows in such models under one type of violation of the condition \eqref{eq:prop1} in Proposition \ref{prp:prop1} (namely, involving \(k>1\) non-zero parameters with \(k-1\) statistics being \(O(N)\) bounded while one statistic diverges in maximal size faster than the number \(N\) of observations).
+To further illustrate the result in Proposition \ref{prp:prop1}, consider the multinomial distribution \eqref{eq:mod11} for \(\boldsymbol X_N=(X_1,\ldots,X_N)\) having \(k\geq 2\) categories \(\{1,\ldots,k\}\) and \(k\) parameters \(\ak{\thetaN} = (\theta_{1,\ak{\thetaidx}},\ldots,\theta_{k,\ak{\thetaidx}})^\prime\).
+The variables are iid under this model so that \ak{Remark 3.2} (Section \ref{criterion}) yields the corresponding \(N\)-scaled log-ratio of extreme probabilities \eqref{eq:elpr} as

-Hence, a multinomial model sequence is unstable (or stable) depending on whether (or not) the maximal parameter difference \(\max_{1 \leq i \leq k} \theta_{i,N} - \min_{1 \leq i \leq k} \theta_{i,N}\) diverges.
-Furthermore, using that each of the \(k\) sufficient (count) statistics from the multinomial model \eqref{eq:mod11} satisfies \((U_{i,N}-L_{i,N})/N=1\), we see that \eqref{eq:prop1} of Proposition \ref{prp:prop1} becomes purely a parameter condition, \(\sup_{N \geq 1}\max_{1 \leq i \leq k } |\theta_{i,N}| <\infty\), for ensuring that \(\REP(\boldsymbol \theta_N)/N =\max_{1 \leq i \leq k} \theta_{i,N} - \min_{1 \leq i \leq k} \theta_{i,N}\) is bounded and stability follows for the multinomial distribution.
-Additionally, a stable multinomial sequence (i.e., bounded \(\REP(\boldsymbol \theta_N)/N\)) turns out to be nearly equivalent to \eqref{eq:prop1} (e.g., these are the same if the smallest parameter \(\min_{1 \leq i \leq k } |\theta_{i,N}|\) remains bounded).
+Hence, a multinomial model sequence is unstable (or stable) depending on whether (or not) the maximal parameter difference \(\max_{1 \leq i \leq k} \theta_{i,\ak{\thetaidx}} - \min_{1 \leq i \leq k} \theta_{i,\ak{\thetaidx}}\) diverges.
+Furthermore, using that each of the \(k\) sufficient (count) statistics from the multinomial model \eqref{eq:mod11} satisfies \((U_{i,N}-L_{i,N})/N=1\), we see that \eqref{eq:prop1} of Proposition \ref{prp:prop1} becomes purely a parameter condition, \(\sup_{N \geq 1}\max_{1 \leq i \leq k } |\theta_{i,\ak{\thetaidx}}| <\infty\), for ensuring that \(\REP(\ak{\thetaN})/N =\max_{1 \leq i \leq k} \theta_{i,\ak{\thetaidx}} - \min_{1 \leq i \leq k} \theta_{i,\ak{\thetaidx}}\) is bounded and stability follows for the multinomial distribution.
+Additionally, a stable multinomial sequence (i.e., bounded \(\REP(\ak{\thetaN})/N\)) turns out to be nearly equivalent to \eqref{eq:prop1} (e.g., these are the same if the smallest parameter \(\min_{1 \leq i \leq k } |\theta_{i,\ak{\thetaidx}}|\) remains bounded).